Resident Research Grant

-OVERVIEW: In 2016, The Veterinary Cancer Society (VCS) announced the creation of research support for residents participating in AVMA-approved training programs in the form of unrestricted research gifts of up to $20,000 to perform hypothesis driven, prospective studies that will require approximately one year to complete.
+OVERVIEW: In 2016, the Veterinary Cancer Society (VCS) announced the creation of research support for residents participating in AVMA-approved training programs offering up to $20,000 to perform hypothesis driven, prospective studies that will require approximately one year to complete.
 Three grants were funded in 2017.

 - Any resident participating in an AVMA-approved training program is eligible to apply.

-- Either clinical or basic research projects in the field of veterinary and/or comparative oncology are eligible for consideration.
+- Either clinical or basic research projects in the field of veterinary or comparative oncology are eligible for consideration.